xvanov/socratica/docs/epics.md

 **Goal:** Speech-to-text input and text-to-speech output for hands-free learning.
 **Value:** Accessibility and convenience for different learning preferences.

-#### Story 8.1: Speech-to-Text Input
+#### Story 8.1: Voice Input & Natural Language Processing

 As a student,
-I want to speak my responses instead of typing,
-So that I can interact hands-free and more naturally.
+I want to speak my responses and math expressions naturally instead of typing, So that I can interact hands-free and more naturally without learning special syntax.

 **Acceptance Criteria:**
 1. Microphone button available in chat interface